symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 .. caution::

-    This constraint cannot deal with duplicates found in a collection of items that haven't been persisted as entities yet.
-You'll need to create your own validator to handle that case.
+    This constraint cannot deal with duplicates found in a collection of items that have not been persisted as entities yet.
+You will need to create your own validator to handle that case.

 Options